Eden Township in Lancaster County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Amtrak.

 Location.
-39° 54.424′ N, 76° 6.448′ W. Marker is in Eden Township, Pennsylvania, in Lancaster County.
+39° 54.422′ N, 76° 6.475′ W. Marker is in Eden Township, Pennsylvania, in Lancaster County.
 Marker is on Bushong Road 0.3 miles south of Valley Road (Pennsylvania Route 372), on the right when traveling south.
 Marker is located within the trailhead kiosk at the parking lot for access to the Enola Low Grade Trail, on the west side of Bushong Road and south of the trail.
 Touch for map.
-Marker is at or near this postal address: 114 Bushong Rd, Quarryville PA 17566, United States of America.
+Marker is at or near this postal address: 114 Bushong Road, Quarryville PA 17566, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Bartshire (approx. 2 miles away); A Stream for Steam (approx. 2½ miles away); Big Cut, Big Fill (approx. 4.2 miles away); The Christiana Riot (approx. 5.4 miles away); Drumore Township Illustrious Americans (approx. 5½ miles away); History of Railroad Pump Cars (approx. 5.9 miles away); Strasburg Rail Road (approx. 6 miles away); Reading Observation No. 1 (approx. 6 miles away).
+A Job on the A & S (within shouting distance of this marker); Jackson's Mill Bridge (1878) (approx. 1.6 miles away); Bartshire (approx. 2 miles away); A Stream for Steam (approx. 2˝ miles away); Big Cut, Big Fill (approx. 4.2 miles away); Drumore Township Illustrious Americans (approx. 5.4 miles away); The Christiana Riot (approx. 5˝ miles away); History of Railroad Pump Cars (approx. 5.9 miles away).

 More about this marker.
-This is a large, "billboard-style" marker, mounted on the south-facing side of the trailhead kiosk for the Enola Low Grade Rail Trail.
+This is a large, "billboard-style" marker, mounted on the north-facing side of the trailhead kiosk for the Enola Low Grade Rail Trail.